SondreUM/UiTHack25/README.md

 11. Test the challenge.
 You should be able to solve it with the information given in writeup.
 12. Create a pull request, the pull request should be linked to a issue.
 Another team member should review and test the challenge before approving.
-The branch can then be added to main by squash merge.
+The branch can then be added to main with a squash merge.

 ### CTFd app